GauravMalik2m/cloud-security-portfolio/01-aws-account-hardening/README.md

 **Verification.** IAM credential report confirms MFA is active and no access keys are present for the user.
 The IAM console confirms attached policies and last activity.

+### 3.3 Cost Guardrails

+Cost controls are not conventionally treated as security controls, but they serve two purposes in a baseline.
+The first is operational: unexpected charges indicate resources running that were not intended to be running, which is a configuration signal as much as a financial one.
+The second is detective.
+Compromised AWS credentials are commonly used for cryptocurrency mining, and the resulting compute spend is frequently the earliest visible indicator of compromise — often surfacing before any dedicated detection control fires.

+A zero-spend budget was configured to alert on any charge beyond free tier usage, alongside a monthly cost budget with alerts at defined thresholds of both actual and forecast spend.
+The forecast alert is the more useful of the two, as it warns before the spend is incurred rather than after.

+Budget alerts reduce time to detection; they do not prevent spend.
+Preventing resource creation requires separate controls, such as Service Control Policies restricting instance types or regions, which are unavailable in a single account.

+**Verification.** Billing console confirms budgets present with configured thresholds and active email subscribers.

+### 3.4 Audit Logging

+CloudTrail records API activity across the account.
+Event history, enabled by default, retains 90 days of management events and is queryable in the console but cannot be configured or retained beyond that window.
+A trail delivers events durably to S3 with retention governed by the bucket's lifecycle policy, and is what an environment requires to claim CloudTrail is enabled.

+A multi-region trail was configured, capturing management events for both read and write operations.
+Multi-region coverage is material: most AWS services are regionally scoped, and activity in an unmonitored region is a recognised gap.
+Data events were deliberately excluded on cost grounds and are noted as a limitation.

+Logs are encrypted using SSE-KMS with a customer-managed key.
+This provides two properties that SSE-S3 does not.
+First, decryption requires both S3 object permission and permission under the KMS key policy — two independent authorisation gates rather than one.
+Second, every use of the key is recorded in CloudTrail, producing an auditable record of who decrypted what and when.
+Customer-managed keys additionally allow the key policy and rotation schedule to be controlled directly, and permit the key to be disabled, rendering the data unreadable without modifying any object.

+Log file validation is enabled.
+CloudTrail produces hourly digest files hash-chained to their predecessors, allowing modification or deletion of log files to be detected.
+This is a detective control on log integrity: it does not prevent tampering, but ensures tampering cannot occur unnoticed.
+Without it, the audit record is a set of files that any principal with write access to the bucket could alter — which materially weakens its evidential value.

+**Limitation.** CloudTrail collects; it does not analyse.
+Interrogating the S3 bucket directly is impractical, and no query layer (Athena, CloudWatch Logs, CloudTrail Lake, or an external SIEM) is currently configured.
+Log collection without an accessible query path provides limited investigative capability.

+**Verification.** Trail configuration shows multi-region enabled, a customer-managed KMS key ID, and log file validation enabled.
+Digest files are present in the S3 bucket.